FAQs

 Will my Doodle be curly or wavy?

-All F1 (first-generation) Bernedoodles or Goldendoodles will have a long, soft, fluffy straight or wavy coat, because they’re a 50/50 cross between the parent breed and a Poodle. some of my Mini Doodles are F1b or F2b, which means one parent is a Doodle and the other is a Poodle.
+Some of my Mini Doodles are F1b or F2b, which means one parent is a Doodle and the other is a Poodle.
 Essentially, they are 75% poodle which gives them a curlier coat which is usually better for the allergy-sensitive.
 These litters usually have about half curly puppies, and half wavy puppies.
-We also raise Multigenerational Goldendoodles, where both parents are Goldendoodles.
-We see both curly and wavy coats in these litters as well.

 When choosing a puppy, I’ll tell you which puppies are curly or wavy, based on my professional experience!
 I cannot guarantee the adult finished coat, as this can only be exactly determined through DNA panel testing through a genetics lab.
 But will give you my professional input.